sdBrinkmann/TrendDecomposition.jl/README.md

 Functionality and Implemented Methods
 -------------------------------------------------------------------------
-The following is list of already implemented and documented methods:
+The following is a list of already implemented and documented methods:

 - Exponential Smoothing
   - Simple exponential smoothing